leonv-dev/remote_database_importer/README.md

 # RemoteDatabaseImporter
-**RemoteDatabaseImporter** is a small gem with one specific pupose of life: Dump remote databases and import it locally.
+**RemoteDatabaseImporter** is a small gem with one specific reason to exist: Dump remote databases and import it locally.

 **This gem is currently in beta phase!**
-Its well possible that unexpected errors occur.
+Its well possible that unexpected errors can occur.

 ## Features
 - Define multiple environments (such as staging, production etc.)